 In Canada, the fire hydrant signage is quite simple as it is a yellow board with an image of a fire hydrant in black colour installed on a large pole on every street.

 There are two types of fire hydrants, namely wet barrel and dry barrel.
 Wet barrels give immediate access to water as they are stored right under the surface of the fire hydrant.
 These types of fire hydrants are installed in places where there is no extreme cold climate, which could freeze the water and make it impossible for the firefighters to extract it.
 Whereas the dry barrels are installed in places with extreme cold as the water in the dry barrels is stored away under the earth because the earth’s inner core is warmer, and this prevents the water from freezing, hence it could be easily tapped into.
 Water is extracted from these dry barrels with the help of a valve.
-In terms of maintenance and repairs, wet barrels are easier to maintain and repair as they are easily accessible, whereas the dry barrel is relatively harder to repair and service.
+In terms of fire inspection services that is its related maintenance and repairs, wet barrels are easier to maintain and repair as they are easily accessible, whereas the dry barrel is relatively harder to repair and service.

 Some of the main components and parts of a fire hydrant are the bonnet, which helps to prevent water penetration and damage to the fire hydrant.
 A flange is a device that connects the fire hydrant to the rest of the barrel.
 A flange actually determines the length of the fire hydrant to make it easier for the firefighters to locate and use the fire hydrant.
 A stem nut helps in turning and opening the valve, and thrust blocks help in evenly distributing the hydraulic force from the barrel into the soil.
 A branch pipe helps in the flow of water.
 The recommended size of a branch pipe is about six inches.
 Only then can you reduce the loss of pressure and enable a steady and strong flow of water.
 Some other important parts in a fire hydrant are nozzles, landing valves, panels, and other necessary wiring and couplings.
 These parts constitute a fire hydrant, both for dry barrels and wet barrels.